 WARNING: This protocol involves chlorine gas and should only be performed by professional researchers with biosafety training in a laboratory environment.
-DO NOT ATTEMPT WITHOUT PROPER TRAINING AND EQUIPMENT.

 This protocol uses chlorine gas to surface sterilize Arabidopsis thaliana seeds.
 This is for when you want to perform a more thorough sterilization than an ethanol wash.